jasminetealady/love_of_tea/README.md

 ## Description

 This gem will teach you a little bit about tea and pair you with teas scraped from the Rishi Tea website.
 The URLs for purchase are provided in your cart.
+(Note: gem is now deprecated as Rishi redesigned their website and will not be updated, as it was more for demonstration purposes)

 ## Installation